Pakistan extends deadline for election nominations to Sunday

 The ECP said the rest of the schedule, leading to polls on Feb.
 8, 2024, would remain unchanged.

+Khan filed his papers to contest a national assembly seat from his hometown Mianwali on Friday and plans on filing again from Lahore on Saturday, added Panjotha.

+Khan signed his nomination papers in Adiala Jail on Thursday, said local broadcaster Geo.

-Khan and Sharif have said they would submit their nominations despite a ban on their participation due to court convictions.
+Khan and Sharif had said they would submit their nominations despite a ban on their participation due to court convictions.
 Both are awaiting relief from higher courts that would allow them to participate.

 Khan, 71, remains in jail facing a number of charges ranging from corruption to leaking state secrets.